jakemcc/jakemccrary.com/source/_adventures/2018-04-24-2018-04-49-a-terrifying-adventure-in-the-red-river-gorge.markdown

 - Peer Pressure, 5.10b
 - Posse Whipped, 5.12a

 Posse Whipped went really well.
 I think I fell once or twice but it felt completely doable.
 Just need to remember the beta for next time (and then try a couple more times).
+Social Stigma was also a ton of fun.

 Next we decided to hike over to The Hideout and we knocked out a couple routes there.